 Check out these items on Amazon

 duduta PU Leather Plague Doctor Mask, Scary Halloween Mask Costume Props$32.98 Buy product

 Steampunk Cyber Goggles Glasses Vintage Victorian Goggles Gothic for Cosplay and Costumes (6 Packs)$23.99 Buy product

 Retro Steampunk Goggles, Spot Vintage Pilot Style Cruiser Scooter Cool & Safety$13.99 Buy product

-Arsimus Steampunk White Top Hat with Cameo Pendant$38.99 Buy product
+GRACEART Steampunk Top Hat for Women Gears for Men with Removable Goggle$32.99 Buy product